Note: This article was updated in June 2022 to reflect the most current information.

 4) Maintenance & vendor management

-After the storm, managers then assess any structural damage in the community.
-Managers will have a list of maintenance vendors and their licenses/certifications handy to ensure they send the correct people.
-In Pilera, managers can maintain a list of vendors, their contact information, and license expirations.
-They can then create and assign work orders to their in-house maintenance team or external vendors.
-In the ticket, managers can attach images and set follow-up dates for quick completion.
-Additionally, residents can submit maintenance requests to management and receive automatic updates through email.
+In Pilera, you can maintain a list of vendors, their contact information, and license expirations.
+You can then create and assign work orders to their in-house maintenance team or external vendors.
+In the ticket, you can attach images and set due dates for quick completion.
+Each manager can filter the dashboard to see just the tickets they need, such as tickets assigned to vendors or other staff members.
+Additionally, residents can submit maintenance requests in the portal and review updates.

 It’s important to provide residents with contact information so they can reach out before, during, or after an emergency situation.
-In Pilera, managers can provide residents with easy access to contact information for board members, managers, local law enforcement, hospitals, local shelters, and more.
+In Pilera, managers can post contact information in the portal for residents.
+Examples of contacts that managers should consider including are:

-A reliable technology platform can help managers be adept and handle any difficult emergency circumstance they encounter with urgency.
-Management companies and communities alike have benefitted by using the Pilera platform to educate homeowners and tenants of potential emergency situations, effectively convey important information to residents during and after an emergency, and bring operations back to an optimal level of performance.
+Management companies and communities alike have benefitted by using the Pilera platform to educate residents about potential emergency situations, effectively convey important information to residents during and after an emergency, and bring operations back to an optimal level of performance.